GIROLAMO DA SANTO STEFANO

 PIRES, Tomé

 PIRES, Tomé.
 Lisbon or Leiria 1468? — China 1540? or little earlier.
 Portuguese Traveller.
-Son of an apothecary, followed his father on this profession.
-Came to India in 1511, as apothecary and not very young, obtained soon official position under Albuquerque and went to Malacca.
-From there he also visited…
+Son of an apothecary, followed his father in this profession.
+Apothecary of Prince Alfonso (d.
+1491).
+Came to India in 1511, as apothecary and not very young, obtained soon official position under Albuquerque and went to…

 Continue reading